Personal relationships of Michael Jackson

 Throughout his marriage with Presley, Jackson maintained a friendship with Debbie Rowe.
-She was the assistant of the pop singer's dermatologist and had been treating his appearance-changing disease vitiligo since the mid-1980s, and while he was separated from but still married to Presley.
-Rowe suffered a miscarriage and lost their baby in March 1996.
+She was the assistant of his dermatologist, who had been treating his appearance-changing condition of vitiligo, and befriended Jackson around 1981, continuing while he was separated from but still married to Presley.
+Jackson tried to conceive his first child with Rowe, who suffered a miscarriage in March 1996.
 Following the ordeal and the finalization of his first divorce, Jackson wed the pregnant Rowe on November 15, 1996, in Sydney, Australia.
-From the marriage, two of Jackson's three children were produced: son Michael Joseph "Prince" Jackson, Jr. (born February 13, 1997) and daughter Paris-Michael Katherine Jackson (born April 3, 1998).
+During the marriage, two of Jackson's three children were born: son Michael Joseph "Prince" Jackson, Jr. (born February 13, 1997) and daughter Paris-Michael Katherine Jackson (born April 3, 1998).
 Jackson and Rowe divorced in April 2000, with Rowe giving full custody rights of the children to Jackson.
 His third and final child, son Prince Michael Jackson II, was born to an unnamed surrogate mother on February 21, 2002.

 In July 2009, it was revealed Jackson's will named Diana Ross as the next-in-line guardian for his children, after his mother, Katherine.
 In September 2009, Rabbi and author Shmuley Boteach released a book titled The Michael Jackson tapes, based on taped conversations he had with Jackson in 2001.
 It included Jackson's thoughts on personal relationships in general and specific ones.
 His romantic feelings for two famous friends were widely cited in the media; when asked if he got jealous when his long-time friend Elizabeth Taylor dated other men, he replied, "Yes and no. I know that if we ever did anything romantically, the press would be so mean and nasty and call us the Odd Couple.
 It would turn into a circus and that's the pain of it all."
 It is speculated that Jackson might have dated nine women throughout his career, apart from Lisa Marie Presley and Debbie Rowe, including former model Tatiana Thumbtzen and Taylor, per various media outlets.
 In 1993, Jackson was accused of sexually abusing the child of a family friend.
-The lawsuit was settled out of civil court; Jackson was not indicted due to lack of evidence.
+The lawsuit was settled out of civil court; Jackson was not indicted.
 In 2005, he was tried and acquitted of further child sexual abuse allegations and several other charges.
-The FBI found no evidence of criminal conduct on Jackson's behalf in either case.